warlice/dma-buf-texture-sharing/README.md

-# Example of inter-process texture sharing with DMA-BUF
+# Example of android sharing texture with linux by using  DMA-BUF

-An example of how to share a GL/GLES texture in EGL context between different processes by using DMA-BUF.
+An example of how to share a GL/GLES texture in EGL context between android and linux  processes by using DMA-BUF.

 Detailed explanation is in [this blog post](https://blaztinn.gitlab.io/post/dmabuf-texture-sharing/).